18safarov/AutoRewarder/README.md

 # Purpose
 Educational and research purposes — testing, experiments with automation, and simulating user behavior.

-# ⚠️ IMPORTANT :
+## ⚠️ IMPORTANT DISCLAIMER

-the script can be used to attempt automatic point-earning in programs like Microsoft Rewards or other loyalty/reward programs that grant points for searches.
-Such use typically violates the terms of service of those platforms and may result in account suspension, loss of accumulated points, or other penalties.
+This repository contains a search automation script provided **for educational and research purposes only**.
+The script *can be used* to automate web searches and may therefore be misused to attempt automatic point-earning in loyalty programs (for example Microsoft Rewards).
+Use of automation to interact with such services typically violates their Terms of Service and can result in account suspension, loss of points, or other penalties.

-The author does not encourage or support using the script to bypass rules, commit fraud, or gain unfair advantage.
-The script is provided only for educational and research purposes.
+**The author does NOT encourage or support using this script to bypass service rules, commit fraud, or gain an unfair advantage.** You are solely responsible for any consequences resulting from your use of this code.
+Use it only in controlled environments, with accounts and systems you own or have explicit permission to test.

+By using the code in this repository you acknowledge that:
+- You have read and understood the Terms of Service of any platform you interact with.
+- You will not use the code to violate those terms, to harm others, or to engage in illegal activity.

 # Functionality
 Generates unique search phrases from templates, topics, actions, and adjectives.